Antisemitism at Columbia University: First report

-The university's antisemitism task force released a report in August 2024 in which it reported on Columbia University's failures to prevent violence and hate or protect Jews in the university.
+Second report

+In late August 2024, Columbia's Task Force on Antisemitism released a second report.
+News of the report was first published on June 16 in the Israeli newspaper Haaretz, in an interview with the task force's co-chairs, before any official communication from the university.
+In the report, the Task Force characterized anti-Zionism as antisemitism and said the university had failed to protect Jews in the university from violence and hate and that antisemitism carried out by both faculty and students had "affected the entire university community".

 The report called for urgent action against antisemitism.
 The antisemitism task force reported that antisemitism is common in students' clubs, classrooms and dorms.
 The antisemitism task force over 20 meetings interviewed 500 students regarding antisemitism in Columbia.
 According to the report, a Jewish student who placed a mezuza on her dorm's doorway in accordance with Jewish tradition was targeted from October onwards, leading her to leave the dorm.
 The task force found that a faculty member had recommended prohibiting Israeli military veterans from studying at the university, although Jewish Israelis are required by law to serve in the Israeli military in Israel.
 Another faculty member told an Israeli student veteran that she had served an "army of murderers".
 The report also found that a faculty member referred to Jewish donors as "wealthy white capitalists" and accused Jewish donors of laundering money in the university.
 According to the report, Jewish students were chased off campus, students wearing the Kippah were spat on, and a Jewish woman was pushed.
 The report found that the term "Zionist" was conflated with Jews and there was a "slippage" that "felt intentional" in the usage of the terms.
 The report also found that the anti-Zionism in the university is closer to antisemitism than to criticism of Israel.
 Armstrong, the interim president of Columbia, said the "incidents of antisemitism recounted in this report are completely unacceptable" and said there was "no place" for discrimination or hate in Columbia University.